-Only entrants who can attend the conference will be considered.
-Each abstract will then be reviewed and will be selected for the Poster Exhibition and competition on the basis of the scientific quality of the work as judged from the abstract.
+Only entrants who are members of BAOS and book to attend the 2022 Annual Conference in November 2022 in Edinburgh will be considered.
+Each abstract will then be reviewed and will be selected for the Poster Exhibition and Competition on the basis of the quality of the work as judged from the abstract.